We're your one stop scale model

 Engineers from the southern US spread 5' gauge (the main gauge of the south before the US

+gauge.
 Others were home grown.
-Most countries had one main gauge (not always standard; India's main
+Most countries had one main gauge (not always standard;

-gauges are broad and meter) and one other gauge.
-Australia is a notable exception with nearly
+India's main gauges are broad and meter) and one other gauge.
+Australia is a notable exception

 Few model railroaders model broad gauge (mostly British modelers of the Great Western